 Meanwhile, however, other forms of data collection and analysis offer advantages in these areas.
 In addition, data warehousing also harbours potential problems that need to be discussed.

-Despite various advantages, the waterfall model approach suffers from limitations in use, as large storage capacities are needed, in combination with software licences that have to be purchased.
-In the 1980s, data sets were still stored locally, which has largely changed with the cloud today.
+Despite various advantages, the waterfall approach suffers from limitations in use, as large storage capacities are needed, in combination with software licences that have to be purchased.
+In the 1980s, data records were still stored locally, which changed with the Cloud computing has largely changed today.
 At that time, however, large storage capacities caused considerable financial burdens, which at first contradicted the implementation of goals such as cost reduction and revenue increase.

 A data warehouse also requires globally coordinated key figures so that analyses can be carried out effectively.
 This makes for a large coordination and specification phase, which is time-intensive.
 This is followed by the implementation, which often reveals errors and inconsistencies, which in turn can lead to difficult usability or further costs.